isathish/embeddingframework/README.md

 # EmbeddingFramework

-A high-performance, asynchronous, and extensible framework for processing files, generating embeddings, and storing them in various vector databases with optional cloud storage integration.
+A high-performance, asynchronous, and extensible Python package for processing files, generating embeddings, and storing them in various vector databases with optional cloud storage integration.

 ## 🚀 Features